Application Support for American Medical Software

-- Download PSQL v11: This link allows you to download a 30-day evaluation license and patches for the PSQLv11 database engine.
+- Download PSQL v11: This link allows you to download the latest patches for the PSQLv11 database engine.
 Smaller sites (under 5 concurrent users) want the Workgroup Engine.
-Larger Sites (6+ users) should download the Server Engine instead.
+Larger sites (6+ users) should download the Server Engine instead.
 AMS recommends downloading both the base install *AND* the Latest Patch Update from Actian's web site!

 The American Medical Software application uses the PSQL database engine to provide world-class performance and flexibility to their application development efforts.
 At this time, AMS is not selling this software directly, and they are referring users to resellers such as Goldstar Software to obtain the correct licenses.
 We have worked extensively with AMS over the years and are in an excellent position to help you get your software installed and running quickly.

-Installation of the PSQL database is easy -- pop in the CDROM & follow the prompts, then reboot -- so you can do it yourself or have your tech guy (or gal) handle it for you.
-There is also a trial download available from the Actian web site (see links above) that can be converted to a full license, saving you the cost of shipping.
+Installation of the PSQL database is easy -- pop in the CDROM (or download the installer) & follow the prompts, then reboot -- so you can do it yourself or have your tech guy (or gal) handle it for you.
+You can even start with the 30-day trial download available on the Actian web site (see links above) that can be converted to a full license.

-If you have a small site with fewer than 5 concurrent users, then the WorkGroup Engine (WGE) is for you.
+If you have a small site with fewer than 5 concurrent users, then the Workgroup Engine (WGE) is for you.
 You need a license for the number of concurrent users, at approximately $100 per user.
 The database engine and the license goes onto the SERVER, or the computer on which your WINDIR directory resides.
-All other computers get the Pervasive Client installed to them.
+All other computers get the PSQL Client installed to them.

-If you need more than 5 concurrent users, then you need to be in the Server Engine instead.
+If you need more than 5 concurrent users, then you need a Server Engine instead.
 The Server Engine has user counts of 6, 10, 20, 50, and more, and it also provides additional performance and security over the Workgroup Engine for these larger systems.
 Additonally, if you expect to exceed 5 users in the near future, you should consider the Server Engine now to save money later on.
 The Server Engine requires the use of a Windows

-2003/2008/2012 or Linux database/file server for best operation, but smaller systems can also work on Windows XP/Vista/7/8, as long as you don't exceed the limitations from Microsoft on these operating systems.
+or Linux database/file server for best operation, but smaller systems can also work with Windows workstation-class OS (7/8/10) on the server computer, as long as you don't exceed the limitations from Microsoft on these operating systems.
 We also recommend making sure that you meet the PSQL Pre-Requisites list on your network before upgrading.

-For pricing, please refer to our price list for PSQL v12 or call for an exact quote!
+For pricing, please refer to our price list for PSQL v13, which also has a tool called the Product Selector that can help you figure out exactly what you need, or call us for an exact quote!

-Older versions of AMS worked on older versions of Pervasive, including the (very old) Btrieve 6.15, Pervasive.SQL 2000i, Pervasive.SQL V8, Pervasive PSQL v9, and Pervasive PSQL Summit v10.
-These old engines are no longer supported by Actian Corporation (formerly Pervasive Software), and AMS has also stopped supporting these releases for their products.
-If you have an older version, upgrading to Actian PSQL v12 is required at this time.
+Older versions of AMS worked on older versions of Pervasive, including the (very old) Btrieve 6.15, Pervasive.SQL 2000i, Pervasive.SQL V8, Pervasive PSQL v9, Pervasive PSQL Summit v10, and Pervasive PSQL v11.
+These old engines are no longer supported by Actian Corporation (formerly Pervasive Software), and AMS has also stopped supporting releases older than v10.31 for their products.
+If you have an older version, upgrading to Actian PSQL v13 is required at this time.

 Actian PSQL v12 was released in 2014, and is a paid upgrade from older versions.
-PSQLv12 is the best platform and is fully supported by AMS at this time.
-Please note that PSQLv12 software is NOT supported on Windows XP or older, so sites with older computers may be forced to upgrade their operating systems first.
-Also, some patches may be required for other operating systems.
+PSQLv12 is the best platform if you still have Windows Vista, and is fully supported by AMS at this time.
+Please note that PSQLv12 software is NOT supported on Windows XP or older, so sites with older computers may need to upgrade their operating systems first.
 Check with Actian's web site for requirements.

 Server - Windows